 The eighth version of the website was run on RXdesign's servers.
 It used the Flatly Bootstrap Theme on top of OctoberCMS, a simple and modular CMS (Content Management System) based on the Laravel PHP Framework.
 The server itself used Nginx as a reverse-proxy and Apache2 as the web server and is used MySQL as a database system.
 It was located in Amsterdam, the Netherlands running on a redundant 1 Gb/s network.
 Being hosted on a new server, Aclevo's new WIP (Work In Progress) website included many features from the previous website, as well as new features that were never seen in older versions.
 Sadly, with the downfall of the SFC-Aclevo Merger, this version of the website was downsized many times until it turned into rubbish, becoming very boring with almost all of the pages removed.

 The current version of the website uses OctoberCMS and is hosted by TheCodingGuy in Orangeburg, South Carolina.
 It is currently run on a Raspberry Pi running PHP7 and OctoberCMS.
 Many pages such as the series and department pages have returned in this version of the website.
-There has been a major overhaul of the website such as the new start page, which advertises the Ripley Series and also adds a lot more content that makes us look alive.
+There has been a major overhaul of the website such as the new start page and also adds a lot more content that makes us look alive.
 The theme is based on the Bootstrap 4 Templates which can be found at https://startbootstrap.com.
 The Apply page has been removed from the website because we have less of an emphasis on applying, but people can still join if they wish by contacting the owner.

 Logos from our artifact center.